ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/1-differentiators.md

 ---
+title:      IBM + Data
+headline:   Come for the sizzle, stay for the data.
 permalink:  differentiators
-page: differentiators
-connector: differentiators # this is what we pass to the include, and matches the strategy collection
+layout:     layout-strategy
+col:        s12
 featured:   true
-layout: default2
-col: s12
-title: IBM + Data
-# headline: The best from IBM is even better with data.
-headline: Come for the sizzle, stay for the data.
-story:
 ---
-# <span>{{ page.title }}</span> {{ page.headline }}

 IBM's differentiators—like Watson, OpenWhisk, and Weather—provide a ton of value on their own.
 But if you want your users to have a more personalized experience, or if you'll want to analyze what's happening with your application data, you'll want to add data services.

-Projects:

-{% include item.html %}
+Here we explore all kinds of integrations.
+Watson Conversation with persistence, correlating Weather data with other data to find insights, and exploring where serverless makes sense.